bloominstituteoftechnology/web-module-project-testing-react/README.md

-# Unit Testing React Module Project: Stranger Things
+# Unit Testing React Module Project: Stranger Thingscheyenne

 This module explored passing props into test components, rerendering components and using mocks to both monitor functional props and override the functionality of external modules.
 In this project, you will practice each of these practices in the testing of an application that displays TV show data.